CA Spring Vision Fast

 So you go alone, with an empty belly and a bare minimum of equipment, into the heart of the wilderness, for four days and nights.
 There you live with yourself, in perfect solitude.
 You surrender to the mirror of your wild environment, and to memory, the looks-within-place.
 You enter the mansions of nature’s soul, perhaps to find some of the big questions waiting: “Who am I?”
 “Who are my people?” and “What is my intent?”
 You wander the precincts of loneliness, where vision lies waiting.
 You drink at the springs of your soul and are filled with self-recognition.
 What is not important falls away so that you can become anew.

-Overview and Information on Land Use: The twelve day ceremony involves four days of preparation, four days and nights of fasting alone, and four days of incorporation.
-The prep and post fast portions of the program will be held on the ancestral, and present day homelands of the Nüümü and Newe people in the Owen’s Valley (Payahüünadü), at Baker Creek Campground, and the solo threshold phase of the ceremony will take place in Death Valley National Park (Tüpippüh Valley), land of the Timbisha Shoshone.
-More information on Payahüünadü is available here, and for Tüpippüh Valley, where you will be fasting, see more information here.
+Program Overview: The twelve day ceremony involves four days of preparation, four days and nights of fasting alone, and four days of incorporation.
+The prep and post fast portions of the program will be held in the Owen’s Valley (Payahüünadü), at Baker Creek Campground, and the solo threshold phase of the ceremony will take place in Death Valley National Park (Tüpippüh Valley).

 Preparation: Your preparation begins the moment you decide to come, and perhaps it has been happening long before that.
 Once in the desert, you will be readied to physically, psychologically, mentally, and spiritually benefit from the experience of fasting alone in the wilderness.
 You will be given an ancient means of looking into the mirror of nature (the Four Shields).